-All written work must be typed or legibly written in blue or black ink on standard-sized paper (8 $\frac{1}{2} \times 11$ ) unless otherwise directed by instructor.
-Student is required to use whatever form is assigned.
+All written work must be typed or legibly written in black ink on standard-sized paper (8.5 X 11) unless otherwise directed by the instructor.
+The student is required to use whatever form is assigned.

 - 1. For purposes of orderliness, folders or covers are desirable.
 Papers should be stapled or fastened with a paper clip if unbound. - 2.
-All written work should follow the format as set forth in current APA manual.
-The format used must be used consistently throughout the assignment and documented in the reference list. - 3.
-Only one side of the paper should be used in any written work, excluding bibliography and drug cards unless otherwise stipulated by instructor.
-Margins must be maintained on right and left side of all papers.

-- 4. Corrections should be retyped or made in ink before the paper is submitted.
-Papers which are defaced by corrections are to be avoided and may not be accepted at the discretion of the faculty. - 5.
+All written work should follow the format set forth in current APA manual.
+The format must be consistent throughout the assignment and in the reference list. - 3.
+Only one side of the paper should be used in any written work, excluding references and drug cards unless otherwise stipulated by instructor.
+Margins must be 1-inch margins on all sides, with left-side justification is recommended by the APA. - 4.
+For typed papers, no handwritten corrections will be accepted.
+For handwritten papers, corrections should be kept to a minimum or rewritten entirely.
+Words that are intended to be removed should have only ONE line drawn through, not scribbled out.
+It is the instructor's discretion to accept or reject a paper with multiple corrections. - 5.
 Special emphasis should be placed on neatness.
 Crumpled papers, blots, words scratched through, torn paper and other violations of neat composition are to be avoided and may not be accepted at the discretion of the faculty. - 6.
 All material, such as references, quotations, and quoted statistics, should be carefully checked for accuracy. - 7.
 All papers/assignments have specified due times and dates.
 Any papers turned in late will be assigned a 10% deduction for tardiness.
 For each 24-hour period that the paper is late, an additional 10% will be deducted from the total score. - 8.
 Grading of written work will be done according to the following Kitty DeGree School of Nursing guidelines.